comafj/CS454-Team-28-repository/README.md

 ## Color_elem_extraction.py
 This is file for extraction from the URL.
 Function "color_element_from_URL" gets URL as input and returns list of elements information.
 Each piece of information consists of this: [index, text element, text element's color, background element, background element's color].

+## Calculate_fitness_value.py
+This extract criterions to judge whether color combination is good or not.
+Each piece of criterions are [contrast_ratio, background_saturation, background_lightness, golden_rule_satisfaction, number_of_colors]